-Through KY Medicaid's expansion, DMS began providing coverage for behavioral health, including SUD services in 2014.
+DMS began providing coverage for behavioral health, including SUD services in 2014 during the Medicaid expansion.
 Under the SUD Section 1115 Demonstration, DMS was able to further expand and enhance these services.
 The overall goal of the Demonstration is to improve quality, care and health outcomes for individuals experiencing SUD.

+.
 [4] DMS.
 "Demonstration Application August 2016".
 August 24, 2016.
 Available here.